Rylan-Meilutis/gpio_manager/info.md

 - Support for event driven io using callbacks
 - Supports software pwm
 - Allows for setting up pins as input or output
+- Supports hardware PWM
+- Supports I2C
-- Works with multiple platforms
+- Works with multiple pi versions and multiple OS's

 ## Usage
 ### GPIO